 Diarrhea can sometimes come on so fast that the cat doesn’t have the time to make it to the litter tray.
 Diarrhea is usually a passing (pardon the pun) condition which resolves in time, however, fecal incontinence can occur in cats, especially older ones.
 It is frustrating to live with but isn’t always something which can be treated short of limiting where your cat can go in the house.
 Thankfully fecal incontinence is not something which occurs a lot.

-Arthritis – This can fall into behavioural or medical.
-Arthritis can make moving painful, and if the litter box is located in a difficult to access spot (for example, upstairs), or if the sides are too high for the arthritic cat, he may find more convenient spots to go to the toilet.
+Arthritis – This common disease among middle-aged to senior cats can make moving painful, and if the litter box is located in a difficult to access spot (for example, upstairs), or if the sides are too high, then the cat may find an easier location to go to the toilet.

 Senility – As cats age, they sometimes develop the feline equivalent of dementia.
 Common symptoms include a change in sleeping habits, increased vocalisation, and inappropriate elimination.
 Often, cats just simply forget where their litter tray is.
 If this happens, try to provide more trays, particularly in the areas your cat spends most of his time.